Roger Williams: Litigation and exile

-The Massachusetts Bay authorities were not pleased at Williams' return.
+The Massachusetts Bay authorities were not pleased at Williams's return.
 In December 1633, they summoned him to appear before the General Court in Boston to defend his tract attacking the King and the charter.
 The issue was smoothed out, and the tract disappeared forever, probably burned.
 In August 1634, Williams became acting pastor of the Salem church, the Rev. Skelton having died.
 In March 1635, he was again ordered to appear before the General Court, and he was summoned yet again for the Court's July term to answer for "erroneous" and "dangerous opinions."
 The Court finally ordered that he be removed from his church position.

 This latest controversy welled up as the town of Salem petitioned the General Court to annex some land on Marblehead Neck.
 The Court refused to consider the request unless the church in Salem removed Williams.
 The church felt that this order violated their independence, and sent a letter of protest to the other churches.
 However, the letter was not read publicly in those churches, and the General Court refused to seat the delegates from Salem at the next session.
-Support for Williams began to wane under this pressure, and he withdrew from the church and began meeting with a few of his most devoted followers in his home.
+Support for Williams began to wane under this pressure, and he withdrew from the church and began meeting with a few of his most ardent followers in his home.

-Finally, in October 1635, the General Court tried Williams and convicted him of sedition and heresy.
+Finally, the General Court tried Williams in October 1635 and convicted him of sedition and heresy.
 They declared that he was spreading "diverse, new, and dangerous opinions" and ordered that he be banished.
 The execution of the order was delayed because Williams was ill and winter was approaching, so he was allowed to stay temporarily, provided that he ceased publicly teaching his opinions.
 He did not comply with this demand, and the sheriff came in January 1636, only to discover that he had slipped away three days earlier during a blizzard.
-He traveled 55 miles through the deep snow, from Salem to Raynham, Massachusetts where the local Wampanoags offered him shelter at their winter camp.
+He traveled 55 miles on foot through the deep snow, from Salem to Raynham, Massachusetts, where the local Wampanoags offered him shelter at their winter camp.
 Sachem Massasoit hosted Williams there for the three months until spring.

 Settlement at Providence

-In the spring of 1636, Williams and a number of others from Salem began a new settlement on land which he had bought from Massasoit in Rumford, Rhode Island.
-After settling however, authorities of Plymouth Colony asserted that Williams and his followers were within their land grant and expressed concern that his presence there might anger the leaders of Massachusetts Bay Colony.
+In the spring of 1636, Williams and a number of others from Salem began a new settlement on land which he had bought from Massasoit in Rumford.
+After settling, however, Plymouth Governor William Bradford sent him a friendly letter which nonetheless warned him that he was still within jurisdiction of Plymouth Colony and concerned that this might antagonize the leaders in Boston.